kenichiii/pfc-editor/README.md

 Open this web address(your web folder + unpacked folder name) ie. http://somedomain.com/pfclite(demo)/ or http://somedomain.com/somefolder/otherfolder/pfclite(demo)/.

-For new version you have move contents of web folder to root folder(also change paths in index.php) or set this folder as public where index.php is located.
+For new version you have to move contents of web folder to root folder(also change paths in index.php) or set this folder as public where index.php is located.

 ---------------------------------------